 Who is Diane Bloomfield?

 Diane Bloomfield is the creator of the Torah Yoga ® approach.
-She teaches throughout Israel, Western Europe, and North America.
-Israel has been her primary residence since 1984, but she also spends time each year with her family in St Paul, MN.
+She has taught throughout Israel, Western Europe, and North America.
+Jerusalem, Israel has been her primary residence since 1984, but she also spends time each year with her family in America.

-Diane has spent many years learning and teaching Torah, both in yeshivas and privately.
-Her recent studies focus on the teachings of Chassidic Rebbe S'fat Emet, the visionary first Chief Rabbi of Israel Rav Kook, the Maharal, the Piaseczner, and contemporary Torah masters in Jerusalem Marc Kujawski, Michael Tuviano, and Aviva Katan.
+Diane has spent many years learning and teaching Torah and Chassidut, both in yeshivas and privately.
+Her recent studies focus on the teachings of Chassidic Rebbe S'fat Emet, the visionary first Chief Rabbi of Israel Rav Kook, the Maharal, the Piaseczner, and contemporary Torah masters in Jerusalem Marc Kujawski, Michael Tuviano, Nurit Gal-Dor, and Aviva Katan.

 Diane first studied Kripalu yoga and yoga teacher training at the Kripalu Institute in Massachusetts.
 She then practiced Bikram's yoga for over a decade, and became a Phoenix Rising Yoga Therapist, certified by Michael Lee.
 She is now a certified Iyengar yoga instructor in Hebrew (or English) here in Israel, and continues studying and teaching with senior Iyengar instructors.